 • where you have consented to the data transfer.

 To ensure that your personal information receives an adequate level of protection, we have put in place appropriate procedures with the third parties we share your personal data with to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the law on data protection.

 What’s a cookie?

 A “cookie” is a piece of information that is stored on your computer’s hard drive and which records your navigation of a website so that, when you revisit that website, it can present tailored options based on the information stored about your last visit.
-Cookies can also be used to analyse traffic and for advertising and marketing purposes.
+Cookies can also be used to analyze traffic and for advertising and marketing purposes.